Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Introduction

+Beyond methods tailored for changepoint detection in exponential families, detecting changes in random variable characteristics has a long history and has gained renewed interest in fields such as financial econometrics, climatology, bioinformatics, and signal processing.
+Recent theoretical advances include works by \cite{201011470} and \cite{10.1214/20-EJS1710} with a review provided in \cite{TRUONG2020107299}.
+Key methods include binary segmentation (BS) by \cite{10.2307/2529204}, circular binary segmentation (CBS) by \cite{PMID:15475419}, and pruned exact linear time (PELT) by \cite{Killick_2012}, which improves accuracy and efficiency.
+Wild binary segmentation (WBS) by \cite{Fryzlewicz2014} extends BS and is valued for its simplicity.
+Robust approaches like cumSeg (\cite{10.1093/bioinformatics/btq647}) and robseg (\cite{ChaDetectOut}) handle noise and outliers, while FDR (\cite{2016fdr}) controls false discovery rates for dense changepoints.
+Different methods often yield varying results, and no single method uniformly outperforms others (\cite{https://doi.org/10.1002/sta4.291}).
+Given a collection of (random) estimators, allowing the data to guide the selection process and automatically achieve near-optimal performance across cases is a compelling area for exploration.

+This paper proposes a novel strategy to address the stated statistical problem: data-driven estimator selection (ES) without data splitting.
+Given observations $\bsX = (X_{1}, \ldots, X_{n})$, we consider a countable collection of piecewise constant (possibly random) candidate estimators for $\bsg^{*}$, denoted $\widehat\gGamma(\bsX)$, with potentially unknown dependence on $\bsX$.
+Our procedure compares these candidates pairwise using the same observations, enabling the data to identify the most suitable one.
+We establish a non-asymptotic risk bound for the selected estimator, comparing its risk to the infimum of risks over $\widehat\gGamma(\bsX)$.
+The ability to operate without knowing the dependencies of candidate estimators on the data sets our approach apart from methods like data splitting, cross-validation, and hold-out.

 The paper is organized as follows.
-We give a specific description of the statistical framework in Section~\ref{statistical-setting}.
-Our estimator selection procedure and the theoretical properties of the resulting estimator are presented in Section~\ref{method}.
-In Section~\ref{apply-to-changepoint}, we explain how to apply this procedure to the changepoint detection problem in exponential families.
-Section~\ref{simulation} is devoted to a comparative simulation study for illustrating the practical performance of the selected estimator.
-Its performance on two real datasets (DNA copy numbers and British coal disasters) is exhibited in Section~\ref{realdata}.
-Finally, all the proofs in this paper are left to Section~\ref{proofs}, and details of the test signals used in Section~\ref{simulation} are provided in the Appendix.
+Section~\ref{statistical-setting} describes the statistical framework.
+Section~\ref{method} details our estimator selection procedure and its theoretical properties.
+In Section~\ref{apply-to-changepoint}, we apply the procedure to changepoint detection in exponential families.
+Section~\ref{simulation} presents a comparative simulation study showcasing the estimator's practical performance and stability.
+Section~\ref{realdata} exhibits the performance on two real datasets: DNA copy numbers and British coal disasters.
+All proofs from the main text, along with details of the test signals used in Section~\ref{simulation}, are provided in the Appendix.